antokhio/glslify-bare-ant/README.md

 # glslify-bare-ant
-glslify browserify transform with extra extensions
+glslify browserify transform with extra extensions, to compile glsl shaders using require.

 ripped from https://github.com/jnordberg/glslify-bare